jepomeroy/qmk_firmware/keyboards/sofle_choc/readme.md

 Disconnect the first half, connect the second one and repeat the process.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

+## For elite-pi build

+Build the firmware with the following command:

+    qmk compile -kb sofle_choc -km jepomeroy -e CONVERT_TO=elite_pi

+Plug in each half of the keyboard and copy the firmware to the root of the mounted pi with the following command:

+    cp .build/sofle_choc_jepomeroy_elite_pi.uf2  <mount point of the elite-pi>